Generic Name: desipramine (des-IP-ra-meen) (Oral route)

 Pharmacologic Class: Antidepressant, Tricyclic

-Desipramine is used to treat mental depression.
-This medicine is a tricyclic antidepressant (TCA) .
+Desipramine is used to treat depression.
+It works by increasing the activity of a chemical called norepinephrine in the brain.
+This medicine is a tricyclic antidepressant.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: